-Yoga is a flexible form of exercise that is intended for every body type, allowing you to modify your poses to do what works for your body.
+Yoga is an ancient spiritual practice that has the added benefit of being a flexible form of exercise.
+It is intended for every body type, allowing you to modify your poses to do what works for your body.
 But many feel they will be a yoga failure if they aren’t thin and flexible and therefore, they don’t even try.

 The Stereotype Creates Intimidation

 It’s time to crush the stereotype that a yoga body is only for the slim women of the world.
 I know most of the time, when we scroll through Instagram yoga hashtags, we see beautiful photos that pop up of super thin women bending their bodies beautifully.
 We see them on magazine covers, yoga workout videos, and in the gym.

 When we are continuously surrounded by this imagery of thin people doing yoga, people who may have a completely different body type from our own.
 It can start to create intimidation, and can cause people who’ve never tried yoga to have a fear of failure.
 This can result in them feeling too intimidated even to attend a beginner yoga class and discovering not only the physical benefits of a class, but also the deeper spiritual meaning of a practice.

 Fear is a monster that we all need to deal with.
 But, if more people of various shapes and sizes doing yoga were promoted, the fear of not having the right body type for yoga would be reduced.